thomluther/ha-anker-solix/README.md

-This Home Assistant custom component utilizes the [anker-solix](anker-solix) Python library, allowing seamless integration with Anker Solix devices via the cloud.
+This Home Assistant custom component utilizes the [anker-solix Python library][anker-solix-api], allowing seamless integration with Anker Solix devices via the cloud.
 It was specifically developped to monitor the Anker Solarbank E1600.
 Further Anker devices like solar micro-inverters or power stations may be added in future once Api data structures for those devices is known.

 ### Disclaimer:
 **This custom component is an independent project and is not affiliated with Anker.
 It has been developed to provide Home Assistant users with tools for interacting with the Solarbank E1600,  initially for monitoring only.
 Any trademarks or product names mentioned are the property of their respective owners.**